Dabbuka/NotNotion/backend/README.md

   - `README.md` – This file

 ## Starting the Server
+Navigate to the backend directory and run:
+    npm install
+This is so all dependencies are added to your local machine.\

 To start the backend:
     npm start

 You should see a message like:
-Server running on port 5000
+Server running on port 5000\
 Connected to MongoDB

 This means the backend is ready to accept requests from the frontend.